 That said, do yourself a solid by being honest about the word majority.

-If you drink a green smoothie every morning and the rest of your day is laced with white flour and cheese, the majority of your food is not Whole Food Plant Based.
+If you drink a green smoothie every morning and the rest of your day is laced with white flour and cheese, than the majority of your food is not Whole Food Plant Based.

 If you eat mainly vegan food, but your meals are lacking vegetables and fruit, the majority of your food is not Whole Food Plant Based.